-The Toronto Real Estate Board announced that the average selling price for condominium apartments sold through TREB’s MLS® System in the second quarter of 2018 was up by 5.4 per cent year-over-year to $561,338.
+The Toronto Real Estate Board announced that Greater Toronto Area REALTORS® reported 7,038 condominium apartment sales through TREB’s MLS® System in the second quarter of 2019.
+This result was up by 3.2 per cent compared to Q2 of 2018.

 New condominium apartment listings entered into TREB’s MLS® System were down by 3.5 per cent compared to Q2 2018, with 11,110 listings added in 2019 versus 11,512 listings added in 2018.

 As has generally been the case in the region since the implementation of the Ontario Government’s Fair Housing Plan in 2017, the condo market segment has remained tight in comparison to other major housing types.
 However, from a price point perspective, condo apartments continue to offer prospective buyers a relatively affordable housing option when looking across the GTA.

 The average price of a condominium apartment increased by 5.1 per cent from $561,343 in Q2 2018 to $589,887 in Q2 2019.
 Year-over-year price growth in the City of Toronto, which accounted for almost 70 per cent of transactions, was slightly higher at 5.9 per cent, resulting in an average price of $639,316.